-At 0.05 significant level and degree of freedom df(23), the calculated value is less than the t critical value hence the null hypothesis is retained.
+At a 0.05 significance level and degree of freedom df(23), the calculated value is less than the t-critical value; hence, the null hypothesis is retained.
 There is no significant difference between the performance of students in the experimental group and those in the control group.
-The mean score of the experimental group is greater than those of the control group.
+The mean score of the experimental group is greater than that of the control group.

-Ho2 The creativity level of students in the experimental group is significant in the concepts of friction in terms of problem solving, fluency, originality, and high level of cognition.
+Ho2 The creativity level of students in the experimental group is significant in the concepts of friction in terms of problem solving, fluency, originality, and a high level of cognition.

-Table5:Students creativity in the concepts of friction.
+Table 5: Students ' creativity in the concepts of friction.